Giorgio Roster: Biography

 Giorgio Roster was born on May 20, 1843 in Florence, Italy.
 He studied medicine and surgery at the University of Pisa, where he graduated in 1864, and then worked as an assistant to Serafino Capezzuoli at the Institute of Physio-Pathological Chemistry of the Institute of Higher Studies in Florence.

 Roster's studies on chemistry and hygiene led him abroad for extended periods, especially to German-speaking countries, where he could deepen his knowledge: in Zürich under the guidance of Johannes Wislicenus, in Strasbourg with Felix Hoppe Seyler, and in Munich with Max Joseph von Pettenkofer.

 Appointed as a professor of hygiene in 1878 and of physiological and pathological chemistry in 1881, Roster, between 1885 and 1889, conducted numerous researches on air, water, and soil in Florence, for which he set up his own chemistry laboratory.

 From 1886 to 1895, Roster was a member of the commission established by the Municipality of Florence for the control of drinking water, and for about thirty years, he was a member of the Provincial Health Council.
 The results of his analyses led him to advocate for a radical improvement in the hygienic-sanitary conditions of the citizens of Florence: the analyses on the quality and purity of the water conducted in his laboratory were indeed negative and led him to request immediate intervention from the authorities.

 To these types of research were added Roster's many other interests: botany, mineralogy, and photography.
 Each of these fields of study saw him engaged in research activities, resulting in over two hundred publications bearing his name, including monographs and articles published in specialized journals.

 The long summer periods that Roster spent at Villa dell'Ottonella near Portoferraio, on the Island of Elba, since 1875, were fundamental for his mineralogical and botanical research: thus arose a mineralogical museum, later merged into the Museum of Natural History of Florence, also thanks to his close relationship with Raffaello Foresi, and an acclimatization garden for exotic plants created, starting from 1895, at the same villa.

-In the field of photography, especially in relation to its multiple applications in the scientific field, Roster was a great experimenter, ranging from photomicrographs, made with an instrument he himself devised for cytological, anatomical, and entomological studies, to telephotographs, executed with a telephoto lens once again adapted by him to represent objects at different distances, to the filming of solar spots.
-This great passion led him to publish numerous essays in specialized journals and earned him the presidency of the Italian Photographic Society of Florence, a position he held from 1890 to 1894, as well as important awards at national and international photography exhibitions.
+In the field of photography, especially in relation to its applications in the scientific field, Roster was an experimenter.
+He produced many images, from photomicrographs, made with an instrument he himself devised for cytological, anatomical, and entomological studies, to telephotographs, executed with a telephoto lens once again adapted by him to represent objects at different distances, to the filming of solar spots.
+This interest led him to publish essays in specialized journals, and in 1890 he was made President of the Italian Photographic Society of Florence, a position he held until 1894.

 In 1896, he was appointed Officer of the Order of Saints Maurice and Lazarus for his use of telephotography in military reconnaissance.
 The camera used for this purpose by Roster is permanently exhibited at the museum of the Military Geographic Institute of Florence.